Mithzzx/NutsClassification_2/README.md

 ### Our Approach
-We used *Linear Regression* and *Random Forest Regression* as the algorithms to build this model.
+We used *Logistic Regression* and *Random Forest Regression* as the algorithms to build this model.
 We chose R², MAE (Mean Absolute Error) and MSE (Mean Squared Error) as the metrics for prediction, and used **matplotlib** library for plotting comparison graph of the 2 algorithms.

 Then, displayed the results using flask.